 Of all the insects in existence, bees are some of the most organized, territorial, and valuable.
 They are organized in colonies that are self-sufficient and self-propagating.
-The bee colony in particular is well-known for its effective defense against disease.
+The honey bee colony in particular is well-known for its effective defense against disease.
 Bees have a superior immune system, one that can be compared to that of vertebrate animals.
 It also does an excellent job of defending the hive against invaders through impenetrable walls built on hive crevices and openings.
 Bees will also physically removes parasites and other pathogenic agents from the hive.
 Another defense mechanism employed by the bee colony is the use of propolis to cover huge invaders which have died in the hive.
-However, despite this self-defense mechanism, bees are still prone to diseases.
+However, despite this self-defense mechanism, they are still prone to bee diseases.

 The Importance of a Healthy Bee Colony